How Can Companies Tackle the Software Engineering Talent Crunch?

 Businesses have subjected themselves to a fierce bidding war sourcing skilled and experienced software engineering professionals.
 McKinsey’s Global Survey reflects that 87 percent of companies have already started experiencing a talent shortage or expect to face one soon.

 In this post, Nate Nead, CEO of DEV.co and SEO.co., discusses the root causes of this global software engineering talent shortage and the steps businesses can take to navigate this situation.

-Why businesses are experiencing software engineering global talent shortage
+Why businesses are experiencing a software engineering talent crunch globally?

 Increase in demand